“What do I do if there is a warrant for my arrest?”

 “Should I go to court alone for arraignment on a warrant in Michigan and then hire a lawyer if it doesn’t go well?”

-It is common for people to come to court for arraignment on an arrest warrant without a lawyer.
+In Michigan, it is common for people to come to court for arraignment on an arrest warrant without a lawyer.
 These individuals are unaware of the possible perils that await them, and they figure there will be time later to find an attorney.
 If the accused gets arraigned and the judge sets a high bond, they may not be able to get out of jail.
-Inability to post bond is a serious problem because that bond cannot be changed unless there is a finding that the arraigning magistrate or judge “abused his discretion.”
+The inability to post a bond is a serious problem because that bond cannot be changed unless there is a finding that the arraigning magistrate or judge “abused his discretion.”
 It is difficult to persuade a judge to grant a Motion to Reduce Bond after the fact because they do not want to make a ruling that a colleague did something improper or imprudent.
 The best hope for a defendant to be released on a minimal bond is to have a lawyer at the arraignment on a warrant in Michigan.

 Michigan Criminal Defense Attorney